-Beginning with Lesson 25, students will be writing various kinds of essays.
-Before you launch into this more advanced unit, consider your student's readiness.
+Starting at Lesson 25, students begin writing different kinds of essays.
+Before you launch into this more advanced unit, consider each child's readiness.
 Essay writing is a bit more abstract and challenging than previous WriteShop assignments.
 It depends on a student's ability to think more deeply about a subject and to begin learning how to organize ideas logically.

-You may find that your student is up to the challenge.
+You may find your teens are ready for the challenge.
 On the other hand, you may decide to wait a while before introducing essays.
-High school is a good time to begin, although your junior higher may be fully capable as well.
+High school is a good time to begin, although your junior higher could be fully capable as well.

 Your student's first attempt at essay writing may prove disastrous!
-Do not give up.
-Essay writing is a learned skill that requires much practice.
-Repeat each lesson as needed.
+Don't give up.
+Essay writing is a learned skill that takes a lot of practice.
+Most WriteShop essays are common types that students face again and again throughout high school and college.
+So go ahead and repeat lessons as often as needed, choosing different topics.

 Don't move ahead too quickly.
-Make sure the student grasps the concepts introduced in Lesson 25 and is on the road to writing an effective opinion essay before you move on to Lesson 26.
-(TM pp. B-21 and -22 contain two dozen topics suitable for writing an opinion essay.)
+Make sure they grasp the concepts introduced in Lesson 25 and are on the road to writing an effective opinion essay before you move on to Lesson 26.
+If your teens need ideas, TM pp. B-17 to B-18 contain two dozen topics suitable for writing an opinion essay.